abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <img src="/images/img-1.jpg" width="342" height="293">

-The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of Spark RDDs and Spark's Scala based functional API.
+The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of Spark RDDs, Spark's Scala based functional API, as well as Page Ranking formula.
 In a previous article I have described the steps required to setup the project in Scala IDE for Eclipse and run the code on Hortonworks 2.5 Sandbox.
 Here are shall take a deep dive into how the algorithm works and try to uncover its implementation detail and how it actually runs.

 ## Contents:
 - How the Algorith Works
 - Running the PageRank Program in Spark
-- Set Libraries Paths & Generate Jar
+- Part 1: Reading the Data File
+- Part 2: Populating the Ranks Data - Initial Seeds
+- Part 3: Looping and Calculating Contributions & Recalcualting Ranks

 ## How the Algorithm Works
 The PageRank algorithm outputs a probability distribution used to represent the likelihood that a person randomly clicking on web page links will arrive at a particular web page.
 If we run the PageRank program with the input data file and indicate 20 iterations we shall get the following output: <br>